-Patients who are end of life should be allowed open visiting where possible.
-One, or a maximum of two, visitors at a time may visit throughout the day (and night if appropriate) and it can be different members of the family.
+These patients should be allowed open visiting where possible.
+One, or a maximum or two, visitors at a time may visit throughout the day (and night if appropriate) and it can be different members of the family.

 Patients with a Learning Disability

-Each patient will be assessed individually and visiting discussed with their immediate family.
+Each patient should be assessed and visiting discussed with their immediate family.
 You may need to seek advice from Ben Haywood-Noble if you are unsure if visitors would be beneficial.
 Visiting times should be allowed on an individual basis depending on the patient’s needs.

 Patients with Dementia

-Each patient will be assessed as to whether or not receiving a visitor would be beneficial to their wellbeing.
+Each patient should be assessed as to whether or not receiving a visitor would be beneficial to their wellbeing.
 If you are unsure please discuss with medical staff and/or Matron.

-Some patients have been apart from their family for a long time and have had little or no other means of communication.
-Following a discussion with the family, a visiting time could be allocated for up to one hour with one visitor.
+Some patients have been apart from their family for a long time and have had no other means of communication.
+Following a discussion with the family a visiting time should be allocated for up to one hour with one visitor.

 In the community, colleagues are aiming for a minimal number of visits, instead using technology to facilitate remote appointments.
 We know that many teams are doing this already and that is much appreciated.